axibase/atsd/versioning/README.md

 |  Version Source  |  User-defined field to track the source of change events such as username, device id, or IP address. <br>Set to `user:{username}` by default for changes made through the [web interface](#modifying-values).|
 |  Version Status  |  User-defined field to classify change events. <br> Set to `invalid` for `NaN` and out of range values by default if **Invalid Value Action = `SET_VERSION_STATUS`** |

-> The ability to specify custom fields with server-side business logic such as change locking, is under development.

 ## Enabling Versioning

 Versioning is **disabled** by default.